sidhu177/presentation-aws-lambda/PITCHME.md

 +++

-*event* is usually used to pass in triggers from other services
+*event* is usually used to pass in triggers from other services and has a JSON format

 *context* is used to get the remaining time information